-Implemented unconscious bias training company-wide.

-Conducted a comprehensive review of Summit's benefits program to better align benefits offerings.

-Instituted anti-corruption training for all employees.
+- Implemented a comprehensive diversity and inclusion initiative. - Implemented unconscious bias training company-wide. - Conducted a comprehensive review of Summit's benefits program to better align benefits offerings. - Instituted anti-corruption training for all employees.

 2021 Social Goals

 Include women on interview panels 90% of the time for office-based jobs and 70% of the time for field-based jobs.